d1ddle/truenas-arr-suite/dummy-guide.md

 - Go to **System Settings** -> **Shell**

 You can use this shell to enter the command line as root, but I'm going to assume you're using your own SSH client (like [PuTTY](https://www.putty.org/)) since the web shell doesn't support nano file edit properly.
-You can turn on SSH in **System Settings** -> **Services**.
-Set auto-start with the system and user as root.
+You can turn on SSH in **System Settings** -> **Services**, making sure you check start automatically.
+Edit the service to check **Log in as Root with Password** and Save

 - Enter `cd /`
 - Enter `cd mnt/tank/data`